idio-lang/guide/source/var-val.rst

    var = -9			; local-v is -9
    var				; 1

-:lname:`Idio` defines :ref:`SECONDS <ref:SECONDS>` is a read-only
+As a more practical example, :lname:`Idio` defines :ref:`SECONDS
+<ref:SECONDS>` as a read-only value which returns the number of
-value which returns the number of seconds that :program:`idio` has been running for.
+seconds that :program:`idio` has been running for.
 There is no setter.

 .. code-block:: idio